stummjr/blog/content/about/_index.md

 date: 2020-05-02T15:55:13-03:00
 ---

 I'm Valdir (pronounced as *val-geer*), a software developer passionate about Python, automation and writing.
-I'm currently an Engineering Manager at [BriteCore](https://www.britecore.com/).

 My background includes web development with Django & Vue.js, several AWS technologies, large scale web crawling with Scrapy and years of teaching and mentoring experience.